-Hire a translation service that can keep the tone of your message intact
+Hire a Spanish to English legal translation service that can keep the tone of your message intact

-When it comes to legal proceedings, the tone of your contract, letter, or brief can be just as important as its contents.
+When it comes to legal proceedings, the tone of your contract, letter, legal terms, or brief can be just as important as its contents.
 If you’ve written documents in English with a no-nonsense approach, you need that style to carry over into your translated documents.
 Otherwise, they may not evoke the response you want.

-Rest assured, though, that a good Spanish translation service will also make sure that you’re not completely ignoring any cultural differences that may stand between you and your counterparts.
-The very best translators will let you know when or if your message doesn’t adhere to the cultural norms.
+Rest assured, though, that a good Spanish legal translation service will also make sure that you’re not completely ignoring any cultural differences that may stand between you and your counterparts.
+The very best Spanish translators will let you know when or if your message doesn’t adhere to the cultural norms.

 The term “time is money” applies to just about every business, but the legal industry comes with even tighter deadlines than most.
 Miss one, and your case could be dismissed, your contract could expire, or your competitors could have a chance to swoop in.

-Fortunately, the best Spanish legal translation services understands the kind of time crunch that you face.
+Fortunately, the best Spanish legal translation service understands the kind of time crunch that you face.
 Accordingly, they’ll be able to translate your legal documents from English into Spanish and from Spanish into English quickly — without sacrificing any of the accuracy.
 After all, you don’t just have to work quickly; you also can’t make mistakes!

-Understand the difference between translation and interpretation
+Understand the difference between Spanish to English document translation and interpretation